CS222-UIUC/Team-61-Nature-Notebook/README.md

 You will now see that, at localhost:8081, the project is loaded and you can interact with the project as necessary.
 Enjoy!

 # MacOS
-First, install NodeJS with NPM and Python 3.10.0 on your machine, if not already present.
+First, install NodeJS with NPM and Python 3.10 (crucial it is 3.10) on your machine, if not already present.
 If you don't have [Brew](https://brew.sh/), download it.
 - ```brew install node```
 - ```brew install python@3.10```